Wiesław Jaguś: Career

 In August 2006, during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 2007 Grand Prix.
 He duly rode in the 2007 Speedway Grand Prix series.

 He won the European Pairs Champion in 2007.
 Jaguś retired from competitive speedway at the close of the 2010 season, after starting his career in 1992.
 Nominated to "2008 Toruń Citizen of the Year" Gazeta Wyborcza.

+Wiesław Jaguś rode 19 seasons from 1992 to 2010 for Apator Toruń in Poland.

 Family

 His brother Marcin was also a speedway rider.